-Tickets can be purchased from any Malaysian mainline station up to 60 days in advance, or you can book your tickets on the day at your departure station (if there are any seats left).
+Tickets can be purchased from any Malaysian mainline station in advance, or you can book your tickets on the day at your departure station (if there are any seats left).

 The best way to book train tickets in advance in Malaysia is to book them online.

-You can either book them through an online ticketing agent (usually the cheapest way) or direct from the KTMB website (you will have to pay a small admin fee).
+You can either book them through an online ticketing agent (usually the cheapest and most easiest way to book) or direct from the KTMB website.

 Alternative Trains :